 - After creating a new user, switch to it and check if the issue persists.

 If the problem doesn’t appear on your new user account, you might want to move all your personal files and switch to it permanently.

 12. Download the necessary updates in the background

 - Start Command Prompt as administrator.

-- Open Services window.
-To do that press Windows Key + R and enter services.msc.
+- Open the Services window.
+To do that, press the Windows Key + R and enter services.msc.
 Press Enter or click OK.

-- When Services window opens locate Windows Firewall service and double click it.
+- When the Services window opens locate Windows Defender Firewall service and double click it.

-- Make sure that Startup type is set to Automatic.
+- Make sure that the Startup type is set to Automatic.

 - Click the Stop button to stop the service and then click the Start button to start it again.

 - Click Apply and OK to save changes.